 9 including mother, child killed in road accidents

-In Mymensingh, three people, including a mother and her child, were killed and four others injured when a truck rammed into a battery-run auto-rickshaw on Mymensingh-Tangail highway in Muktagacha upazila this afternoon.
+In Mymensingh, three people, including a mother and her child, were killed and four others injured when a truck rammed into a battery-run auto-rickshaw on Mymensingh-Tangail highway in Muktagacha upazila in the afternoon.

 The deceased were identified as Hasina Khatun, 35, and her three-year-old daughter, Adiba, from Binodbari area; and Mrinal Chandra Das, 65, a retired primary school teacher of Daugaon area in Muktagacha.